 Registration of bicycles at the University Police Department helps to deter theft and helps to identify the owners of bicycles that have been recovered.
-Bicycles may be registered on Mondays, 4:30 p.m. to 5:30 p.m.
+Bicycles may be registered online at http://police.vanderbilt.edu.
 Bicycle owners should notify the University Police Department if their bicycles are stolen or if they sell their bicycles or change addresses.